CongducPham/LowCostLoRaGw/README.md

 Quick start
 -----------

-- **The current SD card image (Debian Buster) has everything you need!** [zipped SD card image](http://cpham.perso.univ-pau.fr/LORA/WAZIUP/raspberrypi-buster-WAZIUP-demo.iso.zip)
+- **The current SD card image (Debian Buster) has everything you need!** [zipped SD card image](http://cpham.perso.univ-pau.fr/LORA/WAZIUP/raspberrypi-buster-WAZIUP-demo.iso.zip).
+See [installation section](https://github.com/CongducPham/LowCostLoRaGw#installing-the-latest-gateway-version)
+- Use the single-channel gateway for LoRaWAN-like communication (including downlink) with LoRa 2.4GHz.
+Upload to TTN or ChirpStack network servers.
+See [README](https://github.com/CongducPham/LowCostLoRaGw/blob/master/gw_full_latest/README-SX12XX.md)
-- Use the single-channel gateway for limited LoRaWAN (including downlink and OTAA feature) on the 433MHz band
+- Use the single-channel gateway for limited LoRaWAN (including downlink and OTAA feature) on the 433MHz band for devices with our [modified LMIC](https://github.com/CongducPham/LMIC_low_power#using-433mhz-band)
-- The single-channel gateway now also provides LoRaWAN downlink and OTAA features, see updated [README](https://github.com/CongducPham/LowCostLoRaGw/blob/master/gw_full_latest/README-downlink.md)
+- The single-channel gateway now also provides LoRaWAN downlink and OTAA features for devices with our [modified LMIC](https://github.com/CongducPham/LMIC_low_power#using-single-channel-gateway).
+See updated [README](https://github.com/CongducPham/LowCostLoRaGw/blob/master/gw_full_latest/README-downlink.md)
 - Includes support of the open-source ChirpStack LoRaWAN Network Server, see [README](https://github.com/CongducPham/LowCostLoRaGw/blob/master/gw_full_latest/scripts/chirpstack/README.md)
 - Support of multi-channel RPI SX1301 LoRaWAN gateway: benefit from the open, versatile, multi-cloud Low-cost LoRa IoT framework with the flexibility and scalability of a multi-channel LoRaWAN gateway, see [README](https://github.com/CongducPham/LowCostLoRaGw/blob/master/gw_full_latest/scripts/rak2245-rak831/README.md)
 - We have a new online [Arduino-Sensor-LoRa tutorial](http://cpham.perso.univ-pau.fr/LORA/WAZIUP/tuto/index.html) and here is the direct link to the [LoRa part](http://cpham.perso.univ-pau.fr/LORA/WAZIUP/tuto/sensors/lora_sensor/Arduino_lora_demo.html)
 - Read the [Low-cost-LoRa-device leaflet](https://github.com/CongducPham/tutorials/blob/master/Low-cost-LoRa-device-leaflet.pdf)
 - Read the [Low-cost-LoRa-GW leaflet](https://github.com/CongducPham/tutorials/blob/master/Low-cost-LoRa-GW-leaflet.pdf)
 - Look at the [Low-cost-LoRa-GW web admin interface tutorial](https://github.com/CongducPham/tutorials/blob/master/Low-cost-LoRa-GW-web-admin.pdf).
-For most end-users, the web admin interface is sufficient to configure and manage the gateway. **For instance, to configure a new gateway, it is recommended to use the web admin interface to update the gateway software and to run the basic configuration procedure as described [here](https://github.com/CongducPham/LowCostLoRaGw#option-i)**.
+For most end-users, the web admin interface is sufficient to configure and manage the gateway. **For instance, to configure a new gateway, it is recommended to use the web admin interface to update the gateway software and to run the basic configuration procedure as described [here](https://github.com/CongducPham/LowCostLoRaGw#option-i)**
 - **The rest of this README file contains additional information to better understand the proposed low-cost IoT framework**.

 PCBs